ClementPerroud/Gym-Trading-Env/docs/source/customization.rst

 .. note::

- If you want to use your metrics to feed a custom logger, to visualize data or to track performance, you can access to results with `env.get_metrics()`.
+ If you want to use your metrics to feed a custom logger, to visualize data or to track performance, you can access to results with ``env.get_metrics()``.
 In this case, it returns :

  .. code-block:: python

-  { "Market Return" :  "25.30%", "Portfolio Return" : "45.24%", "Position Changes" : 28417, Episode Lenght : 33087 }
+  { "Market Return" :  "25.30%", "Portfolio Return" : "45.24%", "Position Changes" : 28417, "Episode Lenght" : 33087 }